Shritesh99/pallet-farcaster_frame/README.md

 ## Contact

-For questions, support, or collaboration inquiries, please contact [Your Name] at [shritesh.sj@gmail.com].
+For questions, support, or collaboration inquiries, please contact Shritesh at [shritesh.sj@gmail.com].

 ---